sourabh08sh/Marvel-Application/README.md

+### Add api keys in MainApplication class before running the project.

 # Marvel-Application
  Developed an android application using marvel API to show data of marvel characters and comics.

 # My Journey while developing this application
 -> First step in this journey is to research marvel API how it works, the structure of data it returns, and other things.

 -> After completing the first step I have started the development of the application.
 I have used MVVM architecture so, this project is divided into different modules, modules are small parts in which I divided my project.

   *Model module* - It is responsible for the abstraction of data sources.
 This module works with the view model to get and save the data.